patrickbwarren/qgis3-survex-import/README.md

 time being, the workaround is to identify what co-ordinate system these are in QGIS language, then use the CRS selector dialog on loading to set the layer(s) CRS appropriately.

+For users of `*declination auto`, note that this should come _after_ the `*cs` and `*cs out` commands in order that survex knows which input CRS is being used to define the location, and which output CRS should be used to calculate the grid convergence (difference between grid north and true north).
+For some output CRS such as EPSG:3042 (ETRS89 UTM zone 30N) the data interchange order is the 'wrong way around', ie (northing, easting) rather than the more usual (easting, northing).
+This has the unfortunate effect of throwing the grid convergence calculation out by 90 degrees, thus completely screwing up the calculations.
+Thus such CRS should be avoided for the time being.
+As long as one uses `*cs out UTM30N` or `*cs out EPSG:32630` for WGS84 UTM zone 30N, or `*cs out EPSG:25830` for ETRS89 UTM zone 30N, one does not encounter this problem.

 ### What to do next